Elections have consequences and tax policy is ever-evolving.

 The biggest sustained increase to corporate tax rates occurred in the 1940s and 1950s, with the tax rate topping 50%.
 In those decades, equity returns vastly exceeded the returns from cash and bonds.
 During the 1940s, the S&P 500’s total return was +143.10%.
 During the 1950s, the index catapulted +467.40%.

 Currency.
 One key takeaway from the final Presidential Debate was that Biden and Trump are both committed to deficit spending.
 This may lead to a weaker greenback.
 When the dollar has experienced bouts of secular weakness in the past, commodities and international equities have outperformed.

-For investors, it’s always hard to make a clear heads or tails assessment of tax proposals.
+For investors, it’s always hard to make clear heads or tails assessments of tax proposals.
 Taxes matter but are never the only thing that matters.
-A confluence of reflexive factors drive investing outcomes.
+A confluence of reflexive factors drives investing outcomes.

 Investors also discount the future differently, based on their own unique time horizons and tax rates.

 President & CEO | Gulf Coast Wealth Advisors